 The EU-UK Trade and Cooperation Agreement (widely referred to as the "TCA"), implemented in the UK via the European Union (Future Relationship) Act 2020, entered into force on 1 January 2021.
-It will apply on a provisional basis until the European Parliament provides its consent.
+It will apply between the UK and the EU on a provisional basis until the European Parliament provides its consent.

 The TCA was agreed on Christmas Eve 2020 and governs the UK's and the EU's intended new partnership.
-The EU and UK have chosen State-to-State arbitration as the primary forum of dispute resolution in the TCA, a welcome development in light of its intended objective to establish an "effective and efficient" dispute avoidance and settlement mechanism.1
+State-to-State arbitration is the primary forum of dispute resolution in the TCA, a welcome development in light of its intended objective to establish an "effective and efficient" dispute avoidance and settlement mechanism1.

 Below, adopting a Q&A style, we take you on a whistle-stop tour of the important dispute settlement provisions at part six of the TCA.

 1. How will disputes be resolved between the UK and the EU in relation to the application and interpretation of the TCA?